nitinbedazzled/aiab_assignment/README.md

 	2. Unchanged bootstrap armada Pod and auxiliary ETCD pod have been used.

 	3. New certificated were created for the first few chart group members of “cluster-bootstrap-aiab”, to see the behavior.

+	4. The new certificates were created for the Aramada, auxillery etcd pod as well and placed at the respective location.
+Some of the new certificates created in step 3 were also placed inside the manifest.yaml

+	NOTE: For generation of the certificate following files were referred: -

+	1. ~/deploy/treasuremap/site/aiab/pki/pki-catalog.yaml, to get the CN, group and Host information.

+	2. Old logs, certificate files and the certificates.yaml.

+	3. manifest.yaml which is used by the armada for the deployment.

 **Challenges faced:** -